Visiting The Former Ford Factory: Remembering Singapore’s Wartime Past

 The Former Ford Factory exhibition goes on to provide a glimpse into events which are forever scarred into our collective memory: the Sook Ching and life in the prisoner-of-war camps.

-One particularly exhibit, that of the correspondences between Edward Ivor Parrish, who was being held at Changi Camp, and his family, provides a very “human face” to what it must have been like to be a prisoner of war.
+One particularly poignant exhibit, that of the correspondences between Edward Ivor Parrish, who was being held at Changi Camp, and his family, provides a very “human face” to what it must have been like to be a prisoner of war.

-What’s more, you can also listen to an oral interview with Mr. Parrish which is available here, thanks to the National Archives of Singapore.
+What’s more, you can also listen to an oral interview with Mr Parrish, which is available here, thanks to the National Archives of Singapore.

 Life under Japanese occupation